-Australia recently overtook Qatar to become the world’s largest exporter of gas (exported as Liquefied Natural Gas, or LNG).
-LNG is gas which has been cooled down to liquid form for storage and transport.
+Australia recently overtook Qatar to become the world’s largest exporter of liquefied gas [LNG].
+Liquefied gas is a fossil fuel that has been cooled down to liquid form for storage and transport.

 LNG plant in Gladstone, QLD.
 Image: The Australian Greens, licensed under (CC BY-NC-ND 2.0)